Navigation auf uzh.ch

 Computational models play a key role in explaining how brain activity emerges from the underlying neural networks, and how this activity ultimately leads to thoughts and behaviors.
 By summarizing the essence of the computations performed collectively by complex networks of interconnected areas, such models can help in identifying the critical differences in the function of healthy and diseased brains.

-The framework developed in this project will easily generalize to other tasks and recordings and could be applied in mice and in humans, potentially simplifying comparisons between species.
+The framework developed in this project can easily generalize to other tasks and recordings and may be applied in mice and in humans, potentially simplifying comparisons between species.

 Principal investigators: Valerio Mante, Fritjof Helmchen